pokethan/bookreports/how-to-win-friends.md

 how to win friends and influence people.

 ## Author(s)

 DALE CARNEGIE.

 ## What are the main characters in the story?
-does not apply
+Does not apply

 ## What is the setting of the story?
 (Where and when does it take place?)
-does not apply
+Does not apply

 ## What are the main events/ideas from the story
 the principles.